Skip to content

 Recitation means to stand in front of other people and say the selection from memory.
 Yes, recitation involves memorization.
 And yes, it’s a good candidate for the family time of morning basket.

 Memorizing is also good for brains.
 Both old and young.
 According to the Cleveland Clinic Center for Brain health, reciting nursery rhymes helps little brains to learn language patterns.
 And old people can stave off cognitive decline with memorization.
+Memorizing is not a waste of time.

 Poems and recitation